"Thanks again for another superb trip that more than met our expectations."...... Mr and Mrs J, Redditch, October 2009

 Travel insurance.
 Personal items, alcoholic drinks, laundry.

 Return flight from London Heathrow to Belo Horizonte (via Sao Paulo), returning direct from Rio de Janeiro, using the scheduled services of British Airways.
-Outbound flight departs mid-evening, return flight arrives back mid-afternoon.
+Outbound flight departs mid-evening, return flight arrives back midday.
 Domestic flights from Manchester and other UK airports are avaiable on this tour.
 See booking form for details.

 The localised Hyacinth Visorbearer is regularly found at Cipo National Park.